filethis/ft-connect-wizard/README.md

 -----------------------------------------------------------

 An element that implements a FileThis workflow as a wizard UI.
-As the user progresses, a new page slides into view in the fixed-size area.